 The Citadel continues efforts to enhance the technological environment of the College in support of teaching and learning.
-During the 2009-2010 academic year, we initiated the implementation of a new ERP.
+During the 2010-2011 academic year, we continued the implementation of a new Banner ERP.
 This is a multi-year, multi-million dollar project that will have profound impacts on every aspect of the College.